 E. Export Permit Application Process

-Exporters are encouraged to apply as early in the export process as possible in order to avoid unnecessary delays to shipment schedules.
-Please refer to section F.1 for processing times.
+Exporters are encouraged to apply as early as possible in order to avoid unnecessary delays to shipment schedules.
+Please refer to section F.1, below for processing times.

 The first and most important step is to have a complete understanding of the export.
-What is the product?
+What is the item?
 Where is it going?
-Who are the intermediate and final consignees who will receive the shipment, and what are the exporter's contractual obligations for shipping the export controlled goods or technology?
+Who is/are the consignees who will receive the shipment directly, and what are the exporter’s contractual obligations for shipping controlled goods or technology?
 For what will the exported goods or technology be used, and by whom?
 The applicant must be able to answer all of these questions in detail before filling in the application.

 E.1.
 Confidentiality of Information

-Foreign Affairs, Trade and Development Canada is committed to respecting the privacy rights of individuals, including safeguarding the confidentiality of information provided by companies and individuals.
+Foreign Affairs, Trade and Development Canada is committed to respect the personal information of private persons, including safeguarding the confidentiality of information provided by companies and individuals.

 Regardless of the method of application, the name and business contact information (such as address, e-mail and telephone number) are required for both the exporter and the consignee(s).
-The data is collected and used for the following purposes: evaluating and approving applications for export permits for controlled goods; tracking goods exported against authorized permits; and supporting other export processes such as delivery verification.
+The data is collected and used for the following purposes: evaluating and approving applications for export permits for controlled goods and technology; tracking goods and technology exported against authorized permits; and supporting other export processes such as delivery verification.

 Depending on the nature and destination of the export commodities, consultations with other government departments may be required as part of the export permit approval process (such as the Department of National Defence, Canadian Nuclear Safety Commission, etc.).
-The data are not used for any secondary purpose (e.g. to create profiles, marketing, or follow-up research/survey).
+The Department of Foreign Affairs, Trade and Development commits that the data are not used for any secondary purpose (e.g. to create profiles or marketing).